zackbradys/rancher-on-aws/README.md

 Seriosuly.
 It's zero code, zero configuration, and zero hassle.

-There are a few options and variables you need to set, but it's a simple Amazon AWS Cloud Formation template.
-Currently, it's available at **http://tryranchergov.com** and in the Amazon AWS GovCloud (US) regions of **us-gov-east-1** and **us-gov-west-1**.
+There are a few options and variables you need to set, but behind the scenes, it's a Amazon AWS Cloud Formation template.
+Currently, it's available at **http://tryranchergov.com** and ready to deploy in the Amazon AWS GovCloud (US) regions of **us-gov-east-1** and **us-gov-west-1**.

 ![rancher-aws-setup](https://s3.amazonaws.com/rancherfederal.io/public/rancher-aws-setup.gif)